nepaul/learn-to-code-by-coding/compare-serve-static-content/README.md

 # Serve Static Content

 A comparession about serve static content which use NodeJS or Nginx.
+Try to fetch one css file, two js file and one imgae, you can check the `public/index.html` for detail information.

 **CONCLUSION**: Please use nginx to serve static content.